-Writing for me is a release, as are running, rock climbing, and pounding on the keys of a piano.
-I have been writing in one form or another since I was a child, having learned to put thought to typewriter and paper, computer and printer, and more recently my blog as a means of working through events in my life, bringing closure to one chapter in preparation for the next.
+As are running, rock climbing, and pounding on the keys of a piano, writing is a release.
+I have been writing in one form or another since I first learned to hold pencil to paper.
+Through typewriter and paper, computer and printer, and more recently my blog I work through events in my life, bringing closure to one chapter in preparation for the next.

-As with Hibernation, River’s Edge, The Stars’ Embrace , and Over the Sun, I literally awoke with a rich story given to me while I slept.
-In Digital Transmigration and the animal man I enjoyed waking dreams, an intense connection with a creative channel that remains open only for a limited period of time.
+The writing of Monitor Gray opened me to the pleasure of creating an imaginary world.
+In Hibernation, River’s Edge, The Stars’ Embrace , and Over the Sun, I awoke with a rich story that took form while I slept.
+In Digital Transmigration and the animal man I enjoyed waking dreams, an intense connection with a creative channel that remained open just long enough to capture the words and theme.

 I hope that in reading what I offer you are granted a similar pleasure, a moment that is suspended without the confine of time.
 If this happens just once, then I will have succeeded in sharing a story with you.